 Multiple units can be installed in a space or structure as either a single pipe configuration or a two-pipe configuration.
-The combustion air side of the single pipe configuration shown in Figure 24 is referred to in these instructions as ambient combustion air supply.
+The combustion air side of the single pipe configuration shown in Figure 28 is referred to in these instructions as ambient combustion air supply.
 Follow the instructions for ambient combustion air installations, paying particular attention to the section on air source from inside the building.
-The vent for a single pipe system must be installed as specified in the venting section of these instructions with the vent terminating as shown in Figure 24.
+The vent for a single pipe system must be installed as specified in the venting section of these instructions with the vent terminating as shown in Figure 27.
 Each furnace must have a separate vent pipe.
 Under NO circumstances can the two vent pipes be tied together.

 If air from outside is brought in for combustion and ventilation, the confined space shall be provided with two permanent openings.
+The combustion air side of the two-pipe configuration shown in Figure 28 can be installed so the combustion air pipe terminates as described in outdoor combustion air or ventilated combustion air sections in these instructions.

-Follow the instructions for outdoor combustion air or ventilated combustion air and the instructions for installing the vent system with the vent terminating as shown in Figures 27 or 28.
+Follow the instructions for outdoor combustion air or ventilated combustion air and the instructions for installing the vent system with the vent terminating as shown in Figures 30 or 31.
 The two-pipe system must have a separate combustion air pipe and a separate vent pipe for each furnace.
 Under NO circumstances can the two combustion air or vent pipes be tied together.
 The combustion air and vent pipes must terminate in the same atmospheric zone.